learningtocode101/CV/README.md

 | [Instagram Clone](https://github.com/learningtocode101/instagram) | Instagram clone where a user can upload photos with caption| 1 Weekend| Ruby on Rails, RSpec, Rubocop, Travis CI, |
 | [News Challenge](https://github.com/learningtocode101/news-summary-challenge) | Web app will grab all the headlines from the Guardian newspaper API and display them on a page.
 Clicking on a headline will take you to the article.| 1 Weekend| JavaScript, HTML, CSS |
 | [Custom Testing Framework](https://github.com/learningtocode101/custom_framework) | Basic custom framework from scratch for JavaScript.
 Has thre matchers: toEq, toThrowError and ToBeAnInstanceOf| 3 days | JavaScript |

+## Skills

+#### Problem Solving
+During my 6+ years as an IT Support Analyst, I collaborated extensively with peers, IT management, and other engineers to resolve technical issues.
+- I achieved being called the 'mobile device guru' for my extensive knowledge and troubleshooting skills in identifying issues with mobile devices.
+This molded me into becoming highly experienced in investigating root causes of failures and implementation a solution or quick work around.

+#### Communication
+My previous roles involved working closely with various teams to develop compliance and other regulatory documents.
+This led to the implementation of security policies and end users training documentation.
+- I achieved developing and implementing best practices and procedures by sending weekly IT tips to end users.
+- I contributed to the education of end users by carrying out IT induction training with individuals at all levels

+#### Time Management
+Completing a degree online with Open University whilst working full-time, I developed a process of planning and exercising conscious control of time spent on specific activities.

+#### Quick Learner
+My most recent role saw me joining a scaling finance-technology company to set up and pull their IT Support function in-house.
+More about it on the company's meet the team [blog](https://blog.marketinvoice.com/2018/09/05/marketinvoice-shaneil-clarke/)
+- I have also recently completed training at Makers that included highly intensive, self-taught guided learning with new concepts everyday.

 ## Education